lhartfiel/portfolio-2025-next/README.md

 - Jest - unit tests
   - Jest tests are located in the same directory as the component they are testing
   - To run tests: `npm run test` or `npm run test:watch`
+  - To see test coverage: `npx jest --coverage`
 - Playwright - end-to-end tests

   - Tests are located in the `tests` directory